zmack/puppet-cloudera/README.md

 ### Class['cloudera::cm']

 This class handles installing and configuring the Cloudera Manager Agent.
 This agent should be running on every node in the cluster so that Cloudera Manager can deploy software configurations to the node.
-Requires the parameter `server_host`.
+Requires the parameter `server_host` which is passed in from Class['cloudera'].

 ### Class['cloudera::cm::server']

 This class handles installing and configuring the Cloudera Manager Server.
-This class should only be included on one node for you environment.
+This class should only be included on one node of your environment.
 By default it will install the embeded PostgreSQL database on the same node.
 With the correct parameters, it can also connect to local or remote MySQL, PostgreSQL, and Oracle RDBMS databases.

 Examples